communitymaplab/BikeAthens/README.md

-# Map of Road Suitability for Cycling - Athens, GA
+# Map of Cycling by Suitability- Athens, GA
 ### UGA's Community Mapping Lab in partnership with the BikeAthens group

 This map details cycling suitability for the most heavily trafficked streets in Athens, GA.